Lesterpaintstheworld/terminal-velocity/demande/02_006_6_clarification_of_philosophical_and_technological_concepts.md

 ### Observations
 - Concepts such as "[REDACTED]" and "[REDACTED]" have been introduced but could benefit from more coherent integration into the plot
 ### Clarification of Concepts
-- Ensure these concepts are explained and developed coherently in the narrative, linking them to character arcs
+- Ensure these concepts are explained and developed coherently in the narrative, linking them to character arcs.
+- Integrate AI decision-making processes and economic models into the narrative to enhance technical accuracy and thematic depth.
 - Update relevant documents to reflect their impact on the overall plot
 - Integrate these notions into character interactions to deepen the novel's philosophical themes